Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) The Department of Operations base.*

 *b) The Underwater Sector.*

 *c) The innermost area of the Entity Area.*

-2) The Engineering Department is granted the ability to procure unarmed vehicles and other craftable items independently.
-They may craft weapons banned under Article 2; Section 2; Clause 6 given a Security Corps member has requested it.
-Armed humvees and other armored vehicles may be procured if requested by appropriate personnel, or there is an obvious and undeniable preemptive need of such vehicles (Ex.
-If there are no armored humvees present within the Forward Operating Base).
+2) The Engineering Department is granted the ability to procure and craft anything with a valid reason, such as, a member of the Security Corps requested it, or it is used for transportation of ores.

-3) The Engineering Department has exclusive authority over large-scale activities requiring physical assets (Including, but not limited to; ores, vehicles, craftables, and fortifications).
-These activities, if conducted by other departments, must be first approved by an ED Core Branch Manager+.
-Internally, such activities are regulated as per Article 3, Section 6, Clause 4 unless directly overseen by ED project leaders.
+3) The Engineering Department has exclusive authority over large-scale activities requiring physical assets.
+These activities, if conducted by other departments, must be first approved by an Engineering Department Member ranking Manager or above.
+Internally, such activities are regulated as per Article 3, Section 6, Clause 4 unless directly overseen by Engineering project leaders.

-4) Engineering Department personnel may not utilize corporate resources in an excessive and/or superfluous fashion.
+4) Engineering Personnel may not utilize corporate resources in an excessive and/or superfluous fashion.
 They also may not use these resources to directly aid any hostile force.
-These infractions will be dealt with case-by-case, and are up to the judgement of the corresponding branch Hierarchies.

-5) Aerial vehicles may be procured independently by all ED personnel if needed, however the permission to operate said vehicles require the fulfillment of internal departmental criteria (namely certification), or the supervision/authorization of other corporate personnel with the appropriate permissions.
+5) The permission to operate aerial vehicles requires the fulfillment of internal departmental criteria (namely certification), or the supervision/authorization of other corporate personnel with the appropriate permissions.